ExzoTiQQ/100-days-of-code/r1-log.md

 ### R1D11 - Jan 11, 2018

 Today I managed to finish d3 pie charts.
 Feeling confident building them.
 Also covered d3 async stuff and d3 transitions, though still have to practice with those.
 Also doing a lot of node app maintenance, i.e. adding some new functionality and fixing some issues.

+### R1D12 - Jan 12, 2018

+Going to Warsaw by bus.
+Have very poor internet connection.
+Managed to create a complete 15 puzzle using pure JS.
+It's alsways good to refresh basic things in memory.